nqh99/eco-client/README.md

 ## Description

 - `src`: This directory contains all the source code for the project.

   - `apis`: contains fetch api resources.
   - `app`: only contains pages of application (use app routes)
+    - `page.tsx`: Unique UI of a route and make routes publicly accessible
+    - `/component`: Unique components of a page
+    - `layout.tsx`: Shared UI for a segment and its children
+    - `loading.tsx`: Loading UI for a segment and its children
+    - `not-found`: Not found UI for a segment and its children
+    - `error.tsx`: Error UI for a segment and its children
+    - `global-error.tsx`: Global Error UI
   - `components`: contains reusable components used throughout the application.
   - `configs`: contains additional configs for web app.
   - `models`: contains the entity model which mapping with back-end response data.
   - `styles`: contains reusable styles (use css, scss) used throughout the application.
   - `utils`: contains utility functions and helper files.

 - `public`: This directory contains static assets and the HTML file for the application.
-    - `icons`: contains custom icons of designer in case heroicons framework was not support.
+  - `icons`: contains custom icons of designer in case react-icon framework was not support.
   - `images`: contains images asset of the application.

 ## Usage